 - Evaluate and address external business environment changes for impact on scope

 What should I do if I want to take the PMP® exam before it changes?

 There is still plenty of time to study for the exam before the new changes take effect.
 Follow these steps to put yourself in the best position possible to pass the current version of the exam:

-The PMP exam is changing December 2019, with the last opportunity to take the current version of the exam on December 15, 2019.
+The PMP® exam is changing July 2020, with the last opportunity to take the current version of the exam on July 1, 2020.

 There are three domains in the new exam, covering People, Processes, and Business Environment.